wboayue/rust-ibapi/CONTRIBUTING.md

 1. For requests with a request or order ID:

 * The Client generates a unique ID for the request.
-* The MessageBus creates a dedicated channel for responses based on the request ID
+* The MessageBus creates a dedicated channel for responses based on the request ID.
-* Responses related to this request are sent through this channel
+* Responses related to this request are sent through these channels.

 2. For requests without a request or order ID (TWS API limitation):

-* The MessageBus uses predefined shared channels based on request type.
+* The MessageBus creates a shared channel for responses of that request type.
 * Responses related to these requests are routed through these shared channels.

-**Note**: Since these responses are not tied to specific request IDs, distinguishing between responses from concurrent requests of the same type requires careful handling.
+* **Note**: Since these responses are not tied to specific request IDs, distinguishing between responses from concurrent requests of the same type requires careful handling.

-The recommended application design is a separate Client instance per thread.
+The recommended application design is a separate Client instance per thread to avoid message routing issues.

 ## Extending the API

-1. The API exposed to the user is defined on the Client struct.
+1. The API exposed to the user is defined on the [Client struct](https://github.com/wboayue/rust-ibapi/blob/main/src/client.rs#L33).
 The API implementation is delegated to modules grouped by accounts, contracts, market data, orders and news.
-Define the news API on the Client struct.
-Include a docstring describing the API that includes and example of the API usage. [for example](https://github.com/liuzix/rust-ibapi/blob/cc6287ba73e705324908adbd37dbd32a565dd1c1/src/client.rs#L226).
+Define the new API on the Client struct.
+Include a docstring describing the API that includes and example of the API usage. [for example](https://github.com/liuzix/rust-ibapi/blob/main/src/client.rs#L226).

-2. Make sure the appropriate [incoming message](https://github.com/wboayue/rust-ibapi/blob/01a521d008a8269720d2a5a823958823ff37cbe2/src/messages.rs#L15) and [outgoing message](https://github.com/wboayue/rust-ibapi/blob/01a521d008a8269720d2a5a823958823ff37cbe2/src/messages.rs#L222) identifiers are defined.
-Message identifiers for [incoming messags](https://github.com/InteractiveBrokers/tws-api/blob/master/source/csharpclient/client/IncomingMessage.cs) and [outgoing messages](https://github.com/InteractiveBrokers/tws-api/blob/master/source/csharpclient/client/OutgoingMessages.cs) can be found in the interactive brokers codebase.
+2. Make sure the appropriate [incoming message](https://github.com/wboayue/rust-ibapi/blob/main/src/messages.rs#L15) and [outgoing message](https://github.com/wboayue/rust-ibapi/blob/main/src/messages.rs#L222) identifiers are defined.
+Message identifiers for [incoming messages](https://github.com/InteractiveBrokers/tws-api/blob/master/source/csharpclient/client/IncomingMessage.cs) and [outgoing messages](https://github.com/InteractiveBrokers/tws-api/blob/master/source/csharpclient/client/OutgoingMessages.cs) can be found in the interactive brokers codebase.

-3. When processing messages received from TWS/IB Gateway the request id is extracted.
+3. When processing messages received from TWS, the request id needs to be determined.
 This is not the same for all messages.
-A [map of message type to request id](https://github.com/wboayue/rust-ibapi/blob/289abc31432d768c78db2dfe5ef3cf66b174d91f/src/messages.rs#L199) is maintained an will need to be updated.
+A [map of message type to request id position](https://github.com/wboayue/rust-ibapi/blob/main/src/messages.rs#L199) is maintained and may need to be updated.

-4. Add an implementation for the API in the appropriate group. accounts, contracts, market data, orders and news.
-The implementation will provide an encoder to covert the request to the TWS format format.
+4. Add an implementation for the API in the appropriate group: accounts, contracts, market data, orders or news.
+The implementation will provide an encoder to convert the request to the TWS format.
 Send the message using the MessageBus.
-Message with a request id are sent using [send_generic_message](https://github.com/wboayue/rust-ibapi/blob/289abc31432d768c78db2dfe5ef3cf66b174d91f/src/client/transport.rs#L26).
-Messages without a request id are sent using message type methods. e.g. [request_next_order_id](https://github.com/wboayue/rust-ibapi/blob/289abc31432d768c78db2dfe5ef3cf66b174d91f/src/client/transport.rs#L29)
+Messages with a request id are sent using [send_generic_message](https://github.com/wboayue/rust-ibapi/blob/main/src/client/transport.rs#L26).
+Messages without a request id are sent using message type methods. e.g. [request_next_order_id](https://github.com/wboayue/rust-ibapi/blob/main/src/client/transport.rs#L29)

-5. Implement a decode using the response.
-Response returns a channel that can you used to read the results as they become available.
-Implement a decoder.
-For a single item the API can just return the result.
-Collection of items decoder returns a subscription used to iterate over results.
+5. Implement a decoder for the response for the MessageBus.
+Responses contain a channel that can you used to read the results as they become available.
+For APIs that return a single result they may simply decode and return the result.
+For a collection of results return a Subscription that can be used to iterate over results.

 6. Add test cases for the new functionality.
 Run coverage.
-Your addition should improve of maintain the [current coverage](https://coveralls.io/github/wboayue/rust-ibapi?branch=main).
+Your addition should improve or maintain the [current coverage](https://coveralls.io/github/wboayue/rust-ibapi?branch=main).

 7. Add an example showing the API usage to the [examples folder](https://github.com/wboayue/rust-ibapi/tree/main/examples).

-### Troubleshooting
+## Troubleshooting

-The following environment variables are useful for troubleshooting.
+The following environment variables are useful for troubleshooting:

-* RUST_LOG - changes the log level
+* RUST_LOG - Changes the log level.
+Possible values are debug, info, warn, error.
-* IBAPI_RECORDING_DIR - If this is set the library logs messages between the library and TWS to the specified directory.
+* IBAPI_RECORDING_DIR - If this is set, the library logs messages between the library and TWS to the specified directory.

-For example, the followings set the log level to `debug` and instructs the library to log messages between it and TWS to `/tmp/tws-messages`
+For example, the following sets the log level to `debug` and instructs the library to log messages between it and TWS to `/tmp/tws-messages`:

 ```bash
 RUST_LOG=debug IBAPI_RECORDING_DIR=/tmp/tws-messages cargo run --bin find_contract_details